 Cut the pressed tofu into cubes, or tear into cube size pieces for extra texture.

-Mix the cornstarch and the seasonings together.
+Mix the cornstarch and the seasonings together except the oil.
 Add the tofu cubes into the bowl and toss to combine, until all pieces are coated.
 Set aside or cover and marinate for at least 15 minutes.

 In a pan over medium-high heat, heat the oil.
 Once hot, add in the tofu cubes and brown and crisp until all sides are completely browned and crisped up.
 Remove the tofu and set aside.